christopheramartin/E6156-Cloud-Computing-F23/Status-Reports/sprint-0-status.md

 ## Execute the Starter Project

-You can choose any formats for the screen capture as long as it shows your project executing.
-My simple example shows and execution window and browser side-by-side.
+Below you will find my project executing.
+The execution window and browser are side-by-side.

 | <img src="./2-execute.png"> |
 |:-----------------------------------:|